Commitment to Community

 Community Affairs and Health Access Committee

-The Community Affairs and Health Access Committee of the NSMC Board was established in 2004 to strengthen long-standing community relationships and build others by integrating them into the medical center’s formal governance structure.
+The Community Affairs and Health Access Committee of the NSMC Board was established in 2004 to strengthen long-standing community relationships advance our community health objectives.

 The committee is comprised of 20 members including NSMC Board Directors, NSMC clinical leaders, members of the Lynn Health Task Force, and representatives from the local community health centers and other community organizations.
 Together they serve as NSMC’s Community Benefit Advisory Committee with the responsibilities, functions and procedures outlined in the current Massachusetts Attorney General’s Community Benefit Guidelines.